Frequently Asked Questions

 Financial Assistance Questions

-- How do I apply for financial assistance?
+How do I apply for Cleveland Clinic’s financial assistance?

-You must be a legal resident of Ohio; your income must be at or below 400% of Federal Income Poverty Guidelines and you must comply with Medicaid Eligibility Process.
+You must be a self-pay legal resident of Ohio and your income must be at or below 400% of the Federal Income Poverty Guideline and you are strongly encouraged to cooperate with the Medicaid Eligibility Process.

 As of March 1, 2011, patients with insurance cannot use financial assistance towards deductibles or out of pocket expenses after insurance pays.

 A letter will be mailed to patients who were approved for financial assistance.
 The letter will state the level of coverage that will be provided.
-Coverage is available at 100%, 75%, 50% and 35%.
+You can also check the status of your financial assistance application by calling Customer Service at 866.621.6385 and following the automated phone prompts.

-Yes, the loan program through U.S. Bank.
+Yes, the loan program through Commerce Bank Loans.
 Loans can be extended for up to $25,000 and are between the patient and the bank.
-Applications can be obtained through a Patient Financial Advocate or by contacting credit & collections at 866.737.4358.
+Applications can be obtained through a Patient Financial Advocate or by calling Customer Service at 866.621.6385.

 Medicaid is federal health insurance.
 Most facilities accept Medicaid.
 Financial assistance only covers you at Cleveland Clinic.
 Medicaid also provides prescription coverage.
 Financial assistance does not cover the cost of prescriptions.